Available BSc topics

 Soft grippers find their application in robotics when handling delicate objects.
 The advantage of soft grippers is that they can adapt to different objects through their shape or other features.
 To explore the capabilities of different soft grippers in this thesis, it is necessary to do:

-- on the existing robot in the Laboratory for Autonomous Systems, it is necessary to validate the operation of at least three available soft grippers (mGripTM , piSOFTGRIP® i FlexShapeGripper),
+• on the existing robot in the Laboratory for Autonomous Systems, it is necessary to validate the operation of at least three available soft grippers (mGripTM , piSOFTGRIP® and FlexShapeGripper),

 For the developed application of the robot, it is necessary to design and manufacture (3D print, modular aluminum profiles, etc.) all necessary robot tools, flanges, supports and other structural elements.
 The thesis must be validated on the equipment in the Autonomous Systems Laboratory.